Danielev8/hgop/assignments/day01/answers.md

 ## What is Linux?

 Linux is an open-source operating system that is built/modeled on UNIX.
+It was first release on September 27, 1991.

 ## Why use Linux?